All posts

 Wise: Mid-market rate + transparent fee

-Wise converts at the mid-market exchange rate (the rate published by Reuters and other financial data providers) and adds a transparent percentage fee.
-For GBP to USD:
+Wise converts at the mid-market rate (the Reuters rate, not a bank's marked-up version) plus a transparent percentage fee.

 Mercury: Bank wire rates

-• Inbound international wire: Mercury receives USD.
-The conversion from GBP to USD happens at the UK bank's exchange rate, which generally includes a 1.5-3% markup over the mid-market rate.
+• Inbound wire: Mercury receives USD.
+Your UK bank converts GBP to USD at its own exchange rate, generally 1.5-3% above mid-market.

-• Fee: Mercury charges no fee for receiving incoming wires.
-The UK sending bank charges a wire fee (generally GBP 15-30) plus the embedded exchange rate markup.
+• Fee: Mercury charges nothing to receive wires.
+Your UK bank charges GBP 15-30 for the wire plus the embedded markup.

 GBP 25,000~$128~$625~$497